-Solution 4: Recover files with macOS Recovery from APFS Snapshot
+Solution 4: Restore files with macOS Recovery from APFS Snapshot

 If your Mac is running macOS High Sierra, Mojave, and Catalina whose startup disk is formatted with APFS, you'll be able to use macOS Recovery to restore files from an APFS snapshot taken just before the macOS installation.
 It is risk-free and would be very helpful especially when your Mac won't turn on after a recent macOS update.

-Step 1: Restart your Mac, and immediately hold Command + R held to boot into Recovery Mode.
+Step 1: Restart your Mac, and immediately hold down Command + R keys to boot into Recovery Mode.

 Step 2: Release these keys when you see the Apple logo.

 Step 3: Select Restore From Time Machine Backup and then click the Continue button.